YTG123-Mods/song-sounds/README.md

 * When you play a note, the mod forces the noteblock to play the next note in the current song!
 * Once the song is over, it will just start again.

 Note: The mod will completely ignore unknown notes (aside from a little warning in the game console).
 Useful for when you want to mark where specific lines are in songs.
-Look at `src/main/resources/data/songsounds/songs/rickroll.json` for an example.
+Look at src/main/resources/data/songsounds/songs/rickroll.json for an example.

 ### How to switch songs
 This mod adds a command, `/switchsong <song>`, which allows you to switch to another song!
 You need to have at least permission level 2 (The same permission level as command blocks).

 Note: You can't switch to the `songsounds:empty` song, it is used internally. <br />
-Note 2: Each time you `/reload`, the song is switched to `songsounds:rickroll` and the note and section are turned into `0`.
+Note 2: Each time you `/reload`, the song is changed to `songsounds:rickroll` and the note and section are turned into `0`.

 ### How to switch to a specific note
 This mod adds a command, `/switchnote <section> <note>`, which allows you to switch to a note (specified by `<note>`), in a section speficied by `<section>`.